marcelotduarte/cx_Freeze/doc/src/faq.rst

 * If not, your users or your installer will need to install the Microsoft Visual C++ Redistributable Package.
-  It's not uncommon for this to already be present on modern computers, but it's not, as far as we know, part of a standard Windows installation.
+  It's not uncommon for this to already be present on modern computers, but, as far as we know, it's not part of a standard Windows installation.

   Download from Microsoft: